 Building a Legacy

 The current Claridge’s building was constructed in 1898 by George Trollope & Sons.
 It is Grade II listed and boasts over 200 rooms.
-The interior is considered one of the finest examples of 1920s and 30s art deco.
+The interior is considered one of the finest examples of the 1920s and 30s art deco.
 Basil Lonides redesigned the hotel’s restaurant and several suites.
 In 1929, Oswald Milne designed a new main entrance to replace the carriage drive.
 In 1996, Thierry Despont revamped the hotel to update the Foyer while keeping its classic art deco look.

 Oldest Lift in London